-17.2.1.
-Institutions are encouraged to offer awardees a return home briefing and completion ceremony where the awardee is unable to attend a formal graduation ceremony.
+- 17.2.1.
+Institutions are encouraged to offer awardees a return home briefing and completion ceremony where the awardee is unable to attend a formal graduation ceremony. - 17.2.2. {I} Where a return home briefing is undertaken, institutions should: - arrange the briefing for as soon as possible at the beginning of an awardee's final study period (e.g. their final semester or trimester); - ii. ensure awardees are aware that DFAT will not provide financial support beyond their scholarship end date - iii. be sensitive to the circumstances the awardee will encounter upon departure and returning to their home country; - iv. provide advice and assistance where possible on reintegration, encouraging awardees also to revisit their reintegration plans;

-- 17.2.2.
-Where a return home briefing is undertaken, institutions should: - i. arrange the briefing for as soon as possible at the beginning of an awardee's final study period (e.g. their final semester or trimester) - ii. ensure awardees are aware that DFAT will not provide financial support beyond their scholarship end date - iii. be sensitive to the circumstances the awardee will encounter upon departure and returning to their home country - iv. provide advice and assistance where possible on reintegration, encouraging awardees also to revisit their reintegration plans - v. encourage the awardee to join their local Australia Awards alumni association to remain connected vi. invite Australia Awards Delivery Section representatives to any events in which awardees are participating, particularly the completion ceremony.
+- v. encourage the awardee to join their local Australia Awards alumni association to remain connected; and - vi. invite Global Education and Scholarships Section representatives to any events in which awardees are participating, particularly the completion ceremony.